sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_ios.md

 Currently, ArcGIS Field Maps only works with MFi certified SparkPNT devices.
 As of writing, the TX2 is MFi certified.

-ArcGIS Field Maps does not have a built-in NTRIP Caster so to get corrections into the SparkPNT device we will use SW Maps over BLE.
+ArcGIS Field Maps does not have a built-in NTRIP Client so to get corrections into the SparkPNT device we will use SW Maps over BLE.
 Install [SW Maps](https://apps.apple.com/us/app/sw-maps/id6444248083) from the app store.

 <figure markdown>
 ![Connect to the device in SW Maps](./img/FieldMaps/SparkFun RTK iOS Field Maps - Connect SW Maps.png)